Guidance for online exams

 However, you must ensure that the work you submit is entirely your own, and for the whole time the assessment is live you must not:

-- seek assistance with the assignment from the academic and/or disability support services, such as the Writing and Language Skills Centre, Maths Skills Centre and/or Disability Services.
-(The only exception to this will be for those students who have been recommended an exam support worker in a Student Support Plan.
-If this applies to you, you are advised to contact Disability Services as soon as possible to discuss the necessary arrangements.)
+seek assistance with the assignment from the academic and/or disability support services, such as the Writing and Language Skills Centre, Maths Skills Centre and/or Disability Services.
+(The only exception to this will be for those students who have a recommendation for an exam support worker in a Student Support Plan.
+If this applies to you, please contact Disability Services as soon as possible to discuss the necessary arrangements.)

 We expect, and trust, that all our students will seek to maintain the integrity of the assessment, and of their award, through ensuring that these instructions are strictly followed.
-Failure to adhere to these requirements will be considered a breach of the Academic Misconduct regulations, where the offences of plagiarism, breach/cheating, collusion and commissioning are relevant - see AM.1.2.1” (Note this supersedes section 7.3 of the Guide to Assessment).
+Where evidence of academic misconduct is evident this will be addressed in line with the Academic Misconduct Policy and if proven be penalised in line with the appropriate penalty table.
+Given the nature of these assessments, any collusion identified will normally be treated as cheating/breach of assessment regulations and penalised using the appropriate penalty table (see AM3.3 of the Guide to Assessment).

 What does it mean if my exam has word limits?